11+ Financed Properties — Past the Conventional Cap

 What changes operationally past 10

-• LLC closing becomes standard.
+- Closing in an LLC becomes standard.
 Portfolio investors at this scale typically use one or more LLCs for liability separation.
 DSCR programs make LLC closing routine.

-• Underwriting attention shifts to the property, not you.
-Personal DTI, employment continuity, and individual income matter less.
-Property cash flow, reserves, and FICO matter more.
+- Underwriting attention shifts to the property, not you.
+Personal debt-to-income, employment continuity, and individual income matter less.
+Property cash flow, reserves, and credit score matter more.

-• Reserves model changes.
+- Reserves model changes.
 Conventional requires reserves on every financed property in the portfolio.
-DSCR generally only requires reserves on the subject.
+DSCR generally only requires reserves on the subject property.
 The math is more favorable past 10 in some respects than at 8–10.

-• Pricing premium is real but reasonable.
-DSCR / portfolio at 11+ typically prices 0.50–1.25% above conventional.
-The "I can keep buying" premium is usually worth it.
+- Pricing premium is real but reasonable.
+DSCR and portfolio loans at 11+ typically price modestly above conventional.
+The acquisition-velocity premium is usually worth it for serious portfolio investors.

 Does the 10-property cap apply per LLC or per person?

 Per person.
-If you have a personal guaranty on a property's loan — even if the property is titled in an LLC — it counts toward your 10-property cap.
+If you personally guarantee a property's loan — even if the property is titled in an LLC — it counts toward your 10-property cap.
 Properties in an LLC where you don't personally guarantee don't count, but most loans require a personal guaranty.

 What if I'm at exactly 10?